 In the software business, it was the demand-side rather than the supply-side dynamics that helped freelancing grow.
 On the demand side, digital transformation in the enterprise segment put a premium on developer skills, which drove up the salaries of talented developers and put them out of reach for startups and SMBs.
 Freelancing websites gave these businesses a chance to employ developers at more affordable prices and stay competitive at the same time.
-Hiring developers can be prohibitively expensive for startups and SMBs in high-income countries, but a developer from a country like Ukraine or India working remotely can get the job done for a much lower rate.
+Hiring developers can be prohibitively expensive for startups and SMBs in high-income countries, but a developer from Latin America, Ukraine, or India working remotely can get the job done for a much lower rate.
 Here’s a brief look at how these online marketplaces compare:

 Easily one of the top freelancing sites, Upwork boasts a user base of 12 million registered freelancers and around 5 million clients as of 2021.
 Freelancers can sign up, create a profile and post on Upwork the services they can offer, or they can respond to existing job posts from potential clients.
 The site uses a rating system where freelancers are reviewed for their work and can distinguish themselves among the crowd by delivering top work.
 The median hourly rate for front-end developers on Upwork is somewhere between $15-$35, while a senior full-stack developer can expect to earn $100 per hour.
 The commission fee Upwork charges the freelancers starts from a hefty 20 percent on the first $500 worth of billing with a client and drops to 5 percent for the portion of total billings above $10,000 for that same client.
 Therefore, your ROI will significantly improve in the long-run if you keep working with the same clients on Upwork.
 In addition to the high commission rate at the beginning, the screening process Upwork has in place can make it difficult for freelancers to enter the job segments where the market is saturated and there is no need for newcomers.
 Under the leadership of the CEO Hayden Brown, Upwork purged more than two-thirds of its user base in 2020, going from 2.6 million to a little over 800 thousand users in a week.
 This was an attempt by Brown to steer the company away from a user base chasing one-off gigs to a stable talent pool for the enterprise segment and get rid of the deadweight that did not fit in the plan.
 It is safe to say that Upwork will position itself in the future as a platform for senior freelancers as opposed to inexperienced freelancers.